Wellington Place high quality commercial office development in Leeds

 Our approach

-Other sustainable design solutions included a triple glazed façade to minimise heat loss, a highly efficient curtain walling with air permeability of 2 m3/(h m2)@50Pa, and high efficiency ventilation systems.
+Other sustainable design solutions included a triple glazed façade to minimise heat loss, highly efficient curtain walling with air permeability of 2 m3/(h m2)@50Pa and high efficiency ventilation systems.

-700m², roof-mounted solar photovoltaics (PV) will generate the equivalent annual electricity of more than 42 homes, saving a forecasted 407 tonnes of carbon annually and will mean the building is run entirely on electricity generated from onsite PV and electricity from a renewable energy tariff, meeting the requirements of UKGBC net zero carbon operational energy standard.
+700m², roof-mounted solar photovoltaics (PV) generate the equivalent annual electricity of more than 42 homes, saving c.407 tonnes of carbon annually.
+This will mean the building is run entirely on electricity generated from onsite PV and electricity from a renewable energy tariff, meeting the requirements of the UKGBC’s Net Zero Carbon Buildings Standard.

 Smart building controls incorporate lighting and access control systems to reduce energy demands.
-A dedicated, real-time energy management and metering system will feedback operational energy information to a smart building platform, accessible via a mobile app, that also provides tenants with control over heating and lighting.
+A dedicated, real-time energy management and metering system feeds back operational energy information to a smart building platform, accessible via a mobile app that also provides tenants with control over heating and lighting.

-The clever steel frame design reduces embodied carbon by offering large spans that reduce the need for concrete columns and the number of piles.
+A clever steel frame design also reduces embodied carbon by offering large spans that reduce the need for concrete columns and limit the number of piles.

 11-12 Wellington Place solar panels